 Honey is yet another organic material you can use to facilitate root growth.
 It’s a natural fungicide and antibiotic.
 To create your own homemade honey rooting hormone, simply follow these steps:

 Make sure to keep the solution away from light.
 It can be stored for up to 3 weeks in an airtight container.

 The willow tree contains two substances which enhance root growth: indolebutyric acid and salicylic acid.
 When absorbed by your cuttings, they help fight off bacteria, fungi, and any other infections.
 They also help expedite the rooting process.
 To create willow water as a rooting hormone, simply follow these steps:

 To use the solution, simply soak your cutting into the solution in a different container.

-Despite the number of growth hormone products on the market, creating a DIY root growth hormone will give you an affordable and healthy alternative.
+Despite the number of growth hormone products on the market, creating a DIY/ Homemade root growth hormone will give you an affordable and healthy alternative.